Claus1/unigui/README.md

 ### Important ###
 unigui front-end is written in flutter which has issues for web and native apps.
 Many severe issues are not fixed for years.
-In the test app you can see issues with read-only fields and text fields which look and work as regular edit fields.
+In the test app you can see issues with read-only fields and text fields which look and work as regular edit fields in the web version.